Gestalt (manga): Drama CDs

 There were 2 drama CDs that were commercially released by Enix.
 The main cast were Kae Araki as Ouri and Takehito Koyasu as Olivier.
 The first drama CD was released in September 1994 while the second drama CD was released in April 1996.

 OVA

-There was two-episode OVA adaptation directed by Osamu Yamasaki with music done by Toshiyuki Ōmori as well as casting assistance by 81 Produce.
+There was a two-episode OVA adaptation directed by Osamu Yamasaki with music done by Toshiyuki Ōmori as well as casting assistance by 81 Produce.
 The first episode was released on January 22 and the second on February 21, 1997.
 The OVA was licensed in English by Media Blasters.
 The cast from the drama CDs was also used for the OVA.